toppeMRI/toppemri.github.io/index.md

 ## Example

-The following example shows the TOPPE files for a sequence containing four different modules:
+The following example shows the TOPPE files for a sequence containing four different modules (note: contents of scanloop.txt are slightly outdated):

 ![TOPPE files](/figs/files.png)